amitfin/retry/README.md

 ![Project Maintenance](https://img.shields.io/badge/maintainer-Amit%20Finkelstein-blue.svg?style=for-the-badge)

 The integration implements a single custom service `retry.call`.
 This service warps an inner service call with background retries on failure.
-It can be useful and mitigate intermediate issues of connectivity or invalid device state.
+It can be useful to mitigate temporary issues of connectivity or invalid device states.

 For example, instead of:
 ```